-I'm a wildlife biologist by training but a naturalist at heart.
-My masters thesis is looking into the day-to-day happenings of the poorly understood Panamint alligator lizard, Elgaria panamintina.
+I'm a herpetologist by training but a naturalist at heart.
+My masters thesis is looking into the Panamint alligator lizard, Elgaria panamintina.
+In particular I'm focusing on identifying its range and testing out a variety of novel techniques which may benefit the field of herpetology as a whole.
 I post things that interest me and often post updates on what I'm doing in the vertebrate museum, in the field, or in the lab.

 Are bloods, black bloods, short tail, etc classified as Python curtus spp.?
 Or are they Python sp.?